22 Things To Know Before Visiting Peyto Lake

 Peyto Lake is located off the Icefields Parkway or 93N.
 The highway begins just off the Trans-Canada Highway #1, a few minutes West of Lake Louise.
 From there, it’s another 40km to the Bow Summit and Peyto Lake Lookout parking lot.

-Watch for signs off the Icefields Parkway, and the turn-off will be on your left, coming from the Trans-Canada or Right from Jasper.
+Watch for signs off the Icefields Parkway, and the turn-off will be on your left, coming from the Trans-Canada or right from Jasper.
+Once you’ve passed Bow Lake, it’s time to watch for signs.

 The walk to the viewpoint begins from the far end of the parking lot to the West.
 There, you will find an information sign and washroom facilities.
-The hike up to the Peyto Lake Lookout takes around 10 or so minutes uphill on a paved path.
+The hike up to the Peyto Lake Lookout takes about 10 minutes, and is uphill on a paved path.

 For elderly or disabled visitors, this is an upper parking lot that follows the signs for buses and handicapped parking (not typically accessible in winter).
 There is also a drop-off point to eliminate the walk.